JakeCureton/Uni/README.md

 Download customers.sql from this git and import into your database using HeidiSql.

-Change the variables line 11 onwards to match your database connection.
+Change the variables in atm-mysql.py line 11 onwards to match your database connection.

 Default pin is 1234